manjuprasadshettyn/actian_katas_2023/README.md

 + Compliance with international standards can be easily achieved by modification of configurations alone

 Negative:
-+ Hit on performance as few services will have additional checks with config database
++ Impact on performance as few services will have additional checks with configuration database

 ### ADR 05: Caching to Improve Responsiveness

-**Status**
-Proposed
+**Status**: Proposed

-**Context**
-The use of caching technology in DBMS is another factor that we are considering for design.
+**Context**: The use of caching technology in DBMS is another factor that we are considering for design.
 This component is considered as the performance of the application has to be optimal with over 2 million active users.
 Caching can help improve the response rate and avoid significant load on the Database keeping its resource utilizations in control

-**Decision**
-We will use caching techniques of the databases in Road Warrior
+**Decision**: We will be use caching techniques of the databases in Road Warrior

 **Consequences**
 Positive: